 The Charts menu will provide you with 5 year charts of the most common indexes and commodities.
 Services shows what I can do for investors and companies.
 Under About you can find information about me, of course this Introduction, but also the Disclaimer and References, presenting the corresponding sites of used pics.
 FAQ shows exactly that, the Search menu provides a standard searching option but also an advanced menu.
 The News/Blogs/Conference menus describe in a summarized way each featured news- or blog feed, or the conferences I deemed interesting.

 Seekingalpha describes what to expect from the site www.seekingalpha.com.
-I started my writing over there, and still publish on it and have my subscription service running at this site, so I think it is interesting enough for many people to check it out.
-The Company menu features the sponsoring companies, a group of companies I feel represent some of the best in the industry although I am completely biased of course, so don't take my word for it.
+I started my writing over there, and still publish on it once in a while and have my subscription service running at this site, so I think it is interesting enough for many people to check it out.
+The Company menu features the sponsoring companies, a group of companies I feel represent some of the more interesting in the industry although I am completely biased of course, so don't take my word for it.